TIMMYG Studios

 • Not connected to a channel

-• Another user is transmitting on your channel
+• Another user is already transmitting on your channel

 Settings Menu